nikerla/vc-content/pages/docs/lessons/lesson2.md

-﻿---
+---
-title: Lesson 2
+title: Lesson 2 - How to import new products into Virto Commerce catalog
-description: Import data
+description: Lesson 2 - How to import new products into Virto Commerce catalog
 layout: docs
 date: 2018-04-04
 priority: 2